DiegoArnaudin/PIC-CCS-CH376-Driver/README.md

-# PIC CCS CH376 Driver
+# PIC CCS CH376 Library
- CH376 Driver for Microchip PIC with CCS C Compiler
+ CH376 Library for Microchip PIC with CCS C Compiler

 It uses UART to communicate with CH376 USB Host Actually it only opens a file for reading.